Anthony Anastasio: Early life

 In 1919, Anastasio, with his brothers Joseph, Albert, and Gerardo, arrived in New York City, working on a freighter.
 Deserting the ship, the brothers illegally entered the United States.
 The boys soon started working as longshoremen on the Brooklyn waterfront.
+Unlike Albert, Tony kept the original spelling of his last name.

 Anastasio married Rose Lacqua and the couple had two daughters, Louise and Marion.
 In 1957, Marion eventually married Gambino crime family mobster Anthony Scotto, and Louise married Colombo crime family mob associate Joseph Cataldo, brother of Dominick Cataldo.

 Height of power

 In 1932, Anastasio gained control of Brooklyn Local 1814 of the International Longshoremen's Association and eventually rose to become a vice president of the national ILA.
 In 1937, Anastasio gained control of six ILA local chapters on the Brooklyn waterfront, sealing his control of the facility.
 Over the years, Anastasio earned millions for the New York Five Families through kickbacks from dues, stolen merchandise, and payoffs from rival shipping companies.

 Anastasio always wore trademark, custom made wide-lapeled double breasted suits with white tie and white carnation which made up his expensive wardrobe, flashy cars, and Broadway showgirl companions which were all paid for by the ILA.
 When Charles "Lucky" Luciano was incarcerated in Dannemora, it made the Anastasio brothers nervous.

 With his brother Albert's position in Murder, Inc., Anastasio ruled the Brooklyn waterfront with an iron hand.
 During this time, while helping establish Anastasia as a major force on the New York waterfront, Anastasio's power was at its height.
 It is said he would severely damage foreign shipping and sabotage ships as a means of intimidation (presumably on orders from Anastasio).
 He made no effort to hide that he was a connected mobster; he only had to say "my brother Albert" to get his point across.